 Figure 2 illustrates the magnitudes of the corrections to values.
 HydroLight was ﬁrst run to generate remote-sensing reﬂectances for a Sun zenith angle of deg, with the Sun in a clear sky.
 The water IOPs and chlorophyll values were the same as those used for Fig. 1.
 The runs included Raman scatter by water and ﬂuorescence by chlorophyll and CDOM.
 The dashed lines in Fig. 2 show the values of .
 These viewing angles correspond to a sensor viewing the ocean at an oﬀ-nadir angle of 30 deg at right angles to the solar plane.
 The HydroLight runs were then repeated with the Sun at the zenith.
 The solid lines in the ﬁgures show the resulting values of as determined by Eq.
 (11).
 Depending on the water IOPs, Sun zenith angle, viewing direction, and wavelength, the normalization can change a spectrum by tens of percent, or almost not at all.
 The changes tend to be greatest in high-chlorophyll waters, at large solar zenith angles, and at large oﬀ-nadir viewing angles.

-where the terms correspond to those of Eq. (??).
+where the terms correspond to those of Eq.
+(3) of that page.
 A similar equation applies to the reﬂectance form of Eq.
 (4) of the Problem Formulation page.

-Figure 3 shows the radiances shows the radiances of Fig. 2 of the previous page.
+Figure 4 shows the radiances shows the radiances of Fig. 2 of the previous page.
 Figure 4 shows these radiancesrecast as normalized reﬂectances.
-It should be noted in Fig. 3 that the solar-spectrum features (most noticeable below 600 nm) seen in the TOA spectrum of Fig. ?? are removed by the normalization process.
+It should be noted in Fig. 4 that the solar-spectrum features (most noticeable below 600 nm) seen in the TOA spectrum of Fig. 3 are removed by the normalization process.
 However, the atmospheric absorption features (most noticeable beyond 600 nm) remain in the TOA reﬂectances, but are not present in the surface reﬂectances.
 Thus the dotted curves for , , and , are very smooth functions of wavelength.
-The surface glint reﬂectance spectrum is almost independent of wavelength, whereas the surface glint radiance seen in Fig. ?? depends of wavelength in the same manner as the surface irradiance spectrum.
+The surface glint reﬂectance spectrum is almost independent of wavelength, whereas the surface glint radiance seen in Fig. 3 depends of wavelength in the same manner as the surface irradiance spectrum.
 (Note that the glint reﬂectance considered here is not the same at the surface radiance reﬂectance factor of Mobley (1999) Eq.
 4, and Mobley (2015), which is a ratio of reﬂected to incident sky radiances for the given wind speed, and Sun and viewing directions.)